alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Links.md

 ## Other Tools

 - [JRPN HP-16C Simulator](https://jrpn.jovial.com/)
-    - This is the primary tool I am using to test Jovial assembly programs.
-It is seems to be a little buggy, but it is open source and the exported programs are in a human-readable format.
-This is also the simulator that I have on my phone for everyday use if I don't have my physical HP-16C with me.
+    - This is the simulator that I have on my phone for everyday use if I don't have my physical HP-16C with me.
 - [HP16C Emulator by Jamie O'Connell](http://www.hp16c.org/)
-    - I find this one to be more robust than the JRPN simulator.
-It also has stack, register, and program views, which aid strongly in debugging your program.
-However, it is closed source and the format of the exported programs is not easily decipherable.
-Therefore, programs must be typed in manually unless I/someone reverse engineers the it.
-The project is Donationware, but the forum is still up and running, so it may be possible to get the original creator to share the source code.
+    - This is my preferred simulator for debugging.
+It allows you to see the Program memory, Registers, and Stack all at once.
 - [HP16C Emulator by The Joseph M. Newcomer Co.](http://flounder.com/hp16c.htm)
     - I haven't tried this one out, but it supports the Palm Pilot!
-That alone was cool enough to include it.
-However it is not a full implementation.
+That alone was cool enough to include it in this list of links.
+    - Note that this is not supported by the Jovial Assembler (it does not even support programming at all), but who doesn't love the Palm Pilot?